Patchyst/Patchyst.github.io/_posts/2019-08-09-introtocoding.md

 number += 7
 number -= 2
 ```
 We just added 7 to the number variable then subtracted 2.
 That means that the "number" variable should be equal to 9.
-To test this we would just use the print() function (a function is pre-built in code used to perform specific tasks.) to print out the variable's value in the console screen:
+To test this we would just use the print() function (a function is built-in code used to perform specific tasks.) to print out the variable's value in the console screen:
 ```python
 number = 4
 # adding 7 to the number variable